What is CHARGE syndrome?

-Children with CHARGE can have behaviour problems, often because they get frustrated at not being able to communicate effectively.
+Children with CHARGE syndrome can have behaviour problems, often because they get frustrated at not being able to communicate effectively.

 Medical concerns linked with CHARGE syndrome

-Children with CHARGE are often born with life-threatening heart defects and breathing problems.
+Children with CHARGE syndrome are often born with life-threatening heart defects and breathing problems.
 They often also have feeding problems and no sense of smell (anosmia).